CeaselessQuokka/RobloxTextTutorials/README.md

 We escaped both parentheses and both of the dashes (hyphens, whatever you want to call them).

 This is fine and dandelion, but what if we see the other representation of the number?
 555-100-5555, this wouldn't work because our pattern is explicitly checking for a "(" and ")".
 Recall we have another magic character, the ?.
-This magic character allows us to check if there is zero or one occurence which is exactly what we need.
+This magic character allows us to check if there is zero or one occurrence which is exactly what we need.
 Allow the code to explain:

 ```lua
 local PhoneNumber1 = "(555)-100-5555"